stripe/vscode-stripe/README.md

 - Code snippets for most common API objects for the top languages supported by Stripe.

 ### Stripe API key linting

+The built-in API key linter checks for Stripe API keys inside your source code, and warns you if you expose an API key inside your code.
+Test keys will be treated as warnings, and live keys will be marked as problems, blocking your build/debugging.

+ANIMATED GIF HERE

 ### Forward webhooks traffic with debugging